Brondahl/EnumStringValues/README.txt

 = Version History =
 ===================

 0.1  - Initial Upload.
 0.2  - Initial Readme.
 0.3  - Fix Null string handling.
 0.4  - Improve Attribute constructor layout, and adjust access modifiers 0.5  - Rename Parse Methods to reflect the fact that they return Enums, not ints.
 0.6  - Fix namespaces which previously related to my personal Utilities project :)
 0.7  - Make nuget manage the nUnit dependency.
 0.8  - Upgrade to .NET 4.5.1
 0.9  - Created a nuget package, so committing structure for that.
+0.10 - Explicitly support recent major .NET versions.